DataBiosphere/terra-docker/README.md

 * Use the published container image location when creating notebook runtime
 * Dockerhub image example: [image name]:[tag]
 * GCR image example: us.gcr.io/repository/[image name]:[tag]
+* Since 6/28/2021, we introduced a few changes that might impact building custom images
+    - Home directory of new images will be `/home/jupyter`.
+This means if your dockerfile is referencing `/home/jupyter-user` directory, you need to update it to $HOME (recommended) or `/home/jupyter`.
+    - Creating VMs with custom images will take much longer than terra supported images because `docker pull` will take a few min.
+If the custom image ends up being too large, VM creation may time out.
+New base images are much larger in size than previous versions.

 # Development
 ## Using git secrets